Deadlines for First Year Applicants

 Living on Campus

-LMU encourages first year students (i.e., freshmen) to live in university housing because it enriches their educational experience.
-For fall enrollment, University housing is guaranteed to first year students who submit their non-refundable commitment deposits by May 1.
+LMU encourages first-year students (i.e., freshmen) to live in university housing because it enriches their educational experience.
+For fall enrollment, University housing is guaranteed to first-year students who submit their non-refundable tuition deposits by May 1.

 Once you submit your tuition deposit, Housing will send an email with the housing application and deposit instructions.
 Housing requests from fall transfer students and from all spring applicants are processed on a space-available basis.
 Visit the Student Housing page for more information.